 However, contract rates are generally more stable for both the shipper and the carrier.
 They make it easier for carriers to budget for expenses.
 Typically lasting one year, contract rates protect both the shipper and the carrier from fluctuating market conditions, which can vary over a year.

 Despite spot freight’s volatility, there are some circumstances when it’s a good solution for both shippers and carriers.
 For example:

-- Winning a new customer: A carrier or broker might offer a spot rate to determine if a potential customer is a good fit.
-This can make sense even if the spot rate is lower than typical contract rates, allowing the carrier to win a long-term customer potentially.
+- Winning a new customer.
+A carrier or broker might offer a spot rate to determine if a potential customer is a good fit.
+This can make sense even if the spot rate is lower than typical contract rates, potentially winning a long-term customer.

-- Project freight: A good example of this is the Olympics or a similar sporting event.
-The shipping needed is for a limited amount of time and various freight types.
+- Project freight.
+The Olympics or similar sporting events are a good example.
+Shipping is only needed for a limited time and for various freight types.
 But it’s not ongoing shipping over a long period.
 This is a common way to use spot freight.

-- Shipment exceptions: Otherwise known as shipment delays, exceptions can be related to weather, natural disasters, or other events that cause a shipment to be “stuck” somewhere.
-Often, obtaining a new carrier using spot freight is the best way to get them moving again, even though it can be costly.
-The is especially true for perishable or time-sensitive freight.
+- Shipment exceptions.
+Otherwise known as shipment delays, exceptions can be related to weather, natural disasters, or other events that cause a shipment to be stuck somewhere.
+This is especially true for perishable or time-sensitive cargo.
+Using spot freight to get a new carrier is often the best way to get goods moving again, even though it can be costly.

-The most common reason for using spot freight is expedited freight, when the priority is to get something from point A to point B quickly.
-In this case, the shipping cost is not as important as the delivery of the goods within a certain time frame.
+The most common reason for using spot freight is expedited freight to move cargo faster.
+In this case, the shipping cost is not as important as the delivery of the goods within a specific time frame.
 Speed and meeting the shipper’s terms and conditions will override a lower bid.